blockchain-certificates/cert-issuer/docs/issuing.md

 3. Make sure you have enough BTC in your issuing address.
 Each certificate costs 15000 satoshi ($0.06 USD)

     __Important note on denominations: If you are running a bitcoind node, note that the standard cli denomination is bitcoins not satoshis!
-In the issuer app, the standard unit is Satoshis (this is common in other apis), and the values are converted to bitcoin first.__
+In the cert-issuer app, the standard unit is Satoshis (this is common in other apis), and the values are converted to bitcoin first.__

     a.
 If you're using bitcoind, transfer money by the command line.
     ```